A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Introduction

+We could also represent a Gaussian Mat\'ern field as a stochastic integral with respect to white noise.
+For Gaussian Mat\'ern fields, the kernel in the integral representation is the Green's function of the differential operator \citep[see, e.g.,][]{bolin13}.
+This representation can be used to define other valid covariance functions by replacing the Green's function with some other kernel \citep[see, e.g.,][]{fuentes2002spectral, higdon2002space, rodrigues2010class}.

-The modeling approaches stemming from these four views can be thought of as implicit and explicit.
-In implicit approaches, the properties one is after is not part of the definition of the stochastic process itself.
-For example, when one defines the covariance function, one cannot immediately see the properties of interest of the resulting family.
-Typically for implicit approaches, after deriving the properties of the stochastic process, and finding issues with these properties, one looks for new families iteratively.
-In explicit, or constructive, approaches one aims for a structure, and constructs, e.g., an SPDE or a kernel with that structure encoded.
-Derived properties are then additional consequences stemming from the explicitly encoded structures.
+The modeling approaches stemming from these different views of the Gaussian Mat\'ern fields can be thought of as implicit and explicit.
+In implicit approaches such as the covariance-based representation, one does not have a direct formulation of the process itself, and properties of interest need to be derived from the covariance function.
+In explicit, or constructive, approaches one directly defines the process through, e.g., an SPDE or a stochastic integral with the desired properties encoded.
 In this paper we follow the explicit approach to construct a stochastic process based on diffusion processes.
-Other properties, e.g. that the stochastic process is non-separable, is then merely a consequence of our explicit construction.
+Other properties, such as covariance non-separability, are then merely consequences of the explicit construction.